MeasureAuthoringTool/health-data-standards/README.md

 Environment
 ===========

-This project currently uses Ruby 1.9.3, Ruby 2.0.0 and JRuby 1.7.9 and is built using [Bundler](http://gembundler.com/).
+This project currently uses Ruby 1.9.3, Ruby 2.0.0, Ruby 2.1.1 and JRuby 1.7.11 and is built using [Bundler](http://gembundler.com/).
 To get all of the dependencies for the project, first install bundler:

     gem install bundler